Inlander Restaurant Week

 WHAT HOPE LOOKS LIKE

-Think rent to keep a family from being evicted, groceries to keep a family fed, support to see a therapist, a bus pass or car repair to keep someone from losing their job, or in Robbie’s case, new teeth.
+Think rent to keep a family from being evicted, groceries to keep a family fed, support to see a therapist, help with medical bills, a bus pass, or car repair to keep someone from losing their job.
+It looks different for each care recipient.
+Take Delores for instance:

 JOIN THE MOVEMENT